JeffMcClintock/GMPI/README.md

 		pinOutput.setStreaming(pinInput.isStreaming());
 	}
 ```
-What this does is communicate to the DAW, that if the plugins input signal is silent - then so is it's output.
+What this does is communicate to the DAW, that if the plugins input signal is silent - then so is its output.

-Notice how when it's input is silent the plugin can choose to completely shut down, using absolutely no CPU at all (see below).
+Notice how when its input is silent the plugin can choose to completely shut down, using absolutely no CPU at all (see below).
 This is just one example of how GMPI takes away the drudgery for you by providing *sensible default behaviour* out of the box (which can still be customized anytime you need to).

 <img src="Docs/images/SilenceDetection.gif" width="500"/>